 Do Colleges Look At Weighted Or Unweighted GPA

 Now that we’ve explored the various factors that make up the difference between weighted and unweighted GPA, you may be wondering as to how the difference between weighted and unweighted GPA impacts you as a student and prospective college applicant.
 After all, one of the most common reasons students calculate their own GPAs and consider the weighted vs unweighted GPA and their difference is because they want to estimate their chances of admission at their top choice colleges and universities.

 One of the most common questions that may arise in the discussion of weighted vs unweighted GPA and their role in the college and university admissions process is: “Do colleges look at weighted or unweighted GPA?”
 The answer to this question is actually quite a simple one: colleges look at both your weighted and your unweighted GPA.

 The reason that colleges consider both your weighted and unweighted GPA in roughly equal measures in both cases is because colleges care about both the rigor of your academic schedule and your success in it.
-Your school will typically send an explanation of your grading scale with your transcript, so no need to worry about ambiguity relating to the scale and colleges understanding what it means if your school’s scale isn’t typical.
+Your school will typically send an explanation of your grading scale with your high school transcript, so no need to worry about ambiguity relating to the scale and colleges understanding what it means if your school’s scale isn’t typical.

-Provided you can manage the rigor of the schedule you have chosen for yourself, there is often a strong correlation between weighted and unweighted GPA.
+Provided you can manage high-level classes and the rigor of the schedule you have chosen for yourself, there is often a strong correlation between weighted and unweighted GPA.
 A high unweighted GPA indicates that you are successful in your coursework, while a high weighted GPA indicates that you are successful in rigorous coursework.
 Colleges highly value both of those traits when making admissions decisions.